isomerpages/moe-bedokgreensec/_student-development/CCE/Sexuality Education Programme.md

 Additional information is available on the MOE [website](https://www.moe.gov.sg/education-in-sg/our-programmes/sexuality-education).

 If you do not wish your child/ward to attend this programme, please opt out.
-For further clarifications about this programme, you may email hpb_yhp@hpb.gov.sg.
+For further clarifications about this programme, you may email <a href="mailto:hpb_yhp@hpb.gov.sg">Jon Doe</a>hpb_yhp@hpb.gov.sg.